RobertTalbert/discretecs/Video/scripts-module-2.md

 Likewise, look at the existentially quantified predicates that are false, like the one you did a moment ago, S(x) is the absolute value of x is negative.
 That was false because we know from basic math than the absolute value of x is never negative --- that is, the absolute value of x is always zero or positive.
 This sounds like a universal statement, doesn't it?
 In fact, what we see from this example is that the negation of "there exists an x such that P(x)" is "for all x, not P(x)".
 So negating an existentially quantified statement gives a universally quantified statement.

-This is worth a quick practice exercise for you.
-Look at the predicate C(x) where the domain is the set of all countries on Earth, and C(x) says "the first letter of
+Here's one more exercise to put it all together.
+Look at the predicate C(x) where the domain is the set of all countries on Earth, and C(x) says "the first letter of x is B".
+Pause the video while you do the following: First, write out in English or whatever language you prefer what the statements "for all x C(x)" and "there exists an x such that C(x)" would say in plain language.
+Then, determine whether those statements are true, or false.
+Then,

 ## 2.10

 ## 2.11
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY2NzkwNDMwMSwtNDUyNjEzMjI0LDE0MT
+eyJoaXN0b3J5IjpbLTcxMzk1ODg5NSwtNDUyNjEzMjI0LDE0MT
 MyMzQ1MDQsLTE5NDA5MzI3NCwtMjAxOTQ4ODExOSwtMTQ1OTEy
 MzAwNywtNTMyOTk5Njc5XX0=
 -->